sumedhpeddinti/helmet-violation-alert-system/README.md

 ---

-## (We used the face_recognition library as it works well with a single image per person.
-Other methods like FaceNet or DeepFace need large datasets, complex training, or higher system requirements.)
+We used the face_recognition library as it works well with a single image per person.
+Other methods like FaceNet or DeepFace need large datasets, complex training.